 Special topics or subject areas that are not offered in the regular English curriculum or that are more specialized or narrowly focused may be pursued as Directed Individual Study (DIS).
-For motivated, independent students with special interest in a particular topic or area of study, the DIS can be an excellent opportunity to explore 'off-the-beaten-path' subject matter while developing contacts with faculty.
-However, a student should not ask to take a DIS in a subject that is normally offered, nor should one be taken just to fill up a schedule.
+For motivated, independent students with special interest in a particular topic or area of study, the DIS can be an excellent opportunity to explore “off-the beaten-path” subject matter while developing contacts with faculty.
+However, a student should not ask to take a DIS in a subject that is normally offered.

-DIS hours are negotiated between faculty members (not instructors, adjuncts, or teaching assistants) and students.
+Faculty members (not instructors, adjuncts, or teaching assistants) and students negotiate DIS hours.
 In conjunction with a faculty member, students will name their course and provide a brief description of the work to be completed on a DIS form prior to registration.
-DIS can be taken from 1-3 credits per section and can be repeated for up to 24 credit hours.
-DIS forms are available in 460 Williams.
+Students can take a DIS course from 1-3 credits per section; students may repeat DIS courses for up to 24 credit hours.

-The minor in English requires 12 semester hours in English classes numbered above 1999.
+The minor in English requires 12 credits hours in English classes numbered above 1999.
 These 12 hours may not include hours taken to fulfill Liberal Studies requirements.
 ENC 2135 may not count toward minor English courses.
 ENC 2012 Intro to English Studies may count toward the English minor.

 Students must choose a minor in a department outside English.
-Popular minors include African-American Studies, American Studies, Business, Communication, Law and Society, Psychology, and Women's Studies.
-Students may also wish to minor in a foreign language.
-A minor typically consists of 12-15 credit hours.
-Please refer to the general bulletin for information on specific minors.
-Courses used to meet liberal Studies requirements or the university foreign language requirement MAY NOT be used for the minor.
-Students who complete the Teacher's Certification program or a double major are waived from the minor requirement.
+A minor typically consists of 12–15 credit hours.
+Courses that fulfill liberal studies or others requirements such as Computer Fluency or Foreign Language CANNOT be used for the minor.
+Students who double major are exempt from the minor requirement.

 The Honors Program

-Eligibility and Registration: To qualify for the Honors in the Major program in English, students must have a 3.50 cumulative GPA, a 3.75 GPA in all English major coursework, and have completed a minimum of 60 credit hours.
-Students who are eligible should expect to receive an invitation to join the program from the Associate Chair, Undergraduate Studies in the fall of their junior year.
-Students will enroll in the Honors Seminar and for Thesis hours with the assistance of the Associate Chair, Undergraduate Studies and departmental advisors.
+Eligibility and Registration To qualify for the Honors in the Major program in English, students must have a 3.5 cumulative GPA, a 3.75 GPA in all English major coursework, and have completed a minimum of 60 credits hours.

-In order to graduate with Honors in English, the student must have at least a "B" average in Honors courses and a GPA of 3.2 or better.
-Work should not be begun on a thesis unless the student is reasonably sure of maintaining and finishing with such averages.
-Students wishing at any time to withdraw from the program or to change their thesis topics or committees should notify Dr. Montgomery in writing, and contact Dr. James Mathes at University Honors.
+In order to graduate with Honors in English, the student must have at least a B average in Honors courses and a GPA of 3.2 or better.
+Students should not begin thesis work unless they know they can maintain and finish with such averages.

-The editing internship makes it possible for students to obtain a range of practical experience in editing and professional writing.
-Variable credit (1-3 semester hours) is possible for an individual internship course.
-Students can earn a maximum of 6 credit hours; however, only 3 credit hours will apply to the English major.
+The editing internship allows students to obtain a range of practical experience in editing and professional writing.
+Variable credit (1–6 semester hours) is possible for an individual internship course.
+Please note, only 3 credit hours will apply to the English major.
 In order to register for the internship course, students need to apply for it at https://docs.google.com/forms/d/e/1FAIpQLSc6X0dU8hTtRa8Z5gpB8rjjZ2ZftcBg0VoA2VLHreib9_Rh4g/viewform The internship course is S/U grade only.
-Because students receive degree hours for the editing internship (ENC 4942), tuition and fees are assessed as with any other course.
-For more information, see the Internship Site and the Internship FAQ
+Because students receive credit hours for the editing internship (ENC 4942), the university assesses tuition and fees like any other course.
+For more information, see the internship site http://fsueditinginternship.wixsite.com/editinginternship

 FSU offers study abroad programs in countries across the globe, including semester-long programs in London, England; Florence, Italy; Valencia, Spain; and Panama City, Republic of Panama.
-Although students may elect to pursue intensive language studies or opt for broad curriculum programs in Panama, Costa Rica, Ireland, Italy, Spain, or China, the London program has course offerings specifically designed for the English Major.
-Please visit www.international.fsu.edu/ for up-to-date program information, course offerings, and scholarship opportunities.
+Although students may elect to pursue intensive language studies or opt for broad curriculum programs in Panama, Costa Rica, Ireland, Italy, Spain, or China, the London and Valencia programs have course offerings specifically designed for the English Major.
+Please visit https://international.fsu.edu for up-to-date program information, course offerings, scholarships opportunities, housing, and financial aid.

 The British Studies program in London

-Students majoring in English can study British literature at its source during the fall semester.
-They may choose among upper-division English courses specific to the English Literature program and from courses offered during the fall semester in the London Broad Curriculum program.
+Students majoring in English can study British Literature at its source during the fall semester.
+They may choose among upper-division English courses specific to the English Literature, Media, and Culture program and from courses offered during the fall semester in the London Broad Curriculum program.
 This allows them to progress toward their degrees on schedule, while gaining the immense benefits of the London experience.
-As they read works by writers such as Chaucer, Shakespeare, Keats, Dickens, and Woolf, they can visit the settings of the stories, the homes of the authors, museum exhibits, and productions of plays.
-Many of the courses are repeatable up to 24 credit hours, so students may repeat a course in the vastly different and enriching learning environment of London.
+As they read works by writers such as Chaucer, Shakespeare, Dickens, and Woolf, they can visit the settings of the stories, the homes of the authors, museums exhibits, and see productions of plays.

 Literary Magazines and Presses

-A number of publications make Tallahassee a rich environment for those who enjoy reading and writing and offer valuable opportunities for editorial and production experience.
+A number of publications make Tallahassee a rich environment for those who enjoy reading and writing.
+These publications offer valuable opportunities for editorial and production experience.

-Naiad Press, one of America’s largest feminist presses, publishes in Tallahassee. http://naiadpress.com
+Naiad Press, one of America’s largest feminist presses, also publishes in Tallahassee https://www.bellabooks.com/

-Grad checks are important because they ensure students are on track to completed major, minor, and university requirements are on track to be completed by the following term.
-Please make sure that you pick up your grad checks when they become available to avoid any unpleasant surprises.
-If you have questions, please contact an advisor at 644-0237.
+Grad checks are important because they ensure students are on track to completed major, minor, and university requirements by the following term.
+Please make sure you pick up your grad check when they become available.
+If you have any questions, please contact the English department advisor for Seniors.

-Students must apply for graduation online in the first two weeks of the final semester.
-The application is available through the Secure Apps tab of the student's Blackboard account.
+Students must apply for graduation online in the first two weeks of their final semester.
 Students must apply for graduation even if they do not plan to participate in the commencement ceremony.
 See the following website for a walkthrough on how to apply: https://www.sc.my.fsu.edu/students/how/apply-graduate